NMADALI97/Project-Surfrider/README.md

 # Mask-RCNN and Taco transfer learning

-Using pre-trained COCO weights trained on http://tacodataset.org/ as in https://github.com/pedropro/TACO.
+Using pre-trained TACO weights trained on http://tacodataset.org/ as in https://github.com/pedropro/TACO.

 ![TensorBoard](logs.png)